Getting Started with Playwright: A Practical Guide to End-to-End Testing

 npx playwright install

-The playwright install command downloads the browser binaries.
-You only need to run it once, or again after updating Playwright.
+The playwright install step grabs the browser binaries.
+You only need to do this once, or again after updating Playwright.

 Configuring Playwright